cotes2020/jekyll-theme-chirpy/_posts/2023-07-17-programme.md

 - **9:00 AM - 12:00 PM: Lecture**

     + This lecture will focus on techniques for interpreting the outputs of language models.
-    You will learn about methods such as `attention visualization` and `saliency mapping` to understand how the models make predictions.
+    You will learn about methods such as `attention visualization` and `probing` to understand how the models make predictions.
 Additionally, the session will cover the topic of `model bias`, its impact on social science research, and strategies to detect and mitigate bias in language models.